fouliex/SelfDrivingCarFindingLaneLine/README.md

 # Possible Improvement to the Pipeline

 1. Train a deep neural network to identify what lane lines looks like.
-2. The model will be suitable for sharp turn or quick change in lanes and it will be tuned to exclude potholes.
+2. Ehhance The model to be suitable for sharp turn or quick change in lanes and to exclude potholes.
-3. Add more then 1 camera

 # Prerequisite
 1. Install the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md)